-The Tucson J offers a range of drop-in clinics for players of all levels.
+The Tucson J offers a range of daily clinics for players of all levels.
 These clinics are designed to enhance your game and are a great opportunity to build solid technique and learn new skills, meet new people and have fun!
-Join us on the court for our Tennis Level E1, 2, and 3 adult group training, or Drill & Play, Stroke of the Week, Cardio Tennis, or Ladies’ Team Practice drop-in clinics!
+Join us on the court for Drill & Play, High Intensity Tennis Training, or Ladies’ Team Practice daily clinics!

 Mondays beginning April 18 at 6:30pm for six-weeks.
 Tennis Xpress is an easy, active, and fun 6-week clinic that aims to introduce tennis to all adults so that they can play the game as soon as possible!
 By the end of the clinic, all participants will know the basic techniques, tactics, rules, and will be able to play competitive points using a Green ball on a full court.
 For the purpose of this clinic, adult starter players are defined as those who: are complete beginners to tennis and who have never played tennis before, or; who have received basic coaching but have never played the game outside of a coaching environment, or; beginners returning to tennis after a long absence.
 Tennis Xpress is a supporting program of the International Tennis Federation ‘Play and Stay’ campaign.

 Do you prefer more individualized instruction?
 Our highly skilled pros offer private tennis lessons for all ages and levels, and can be catered to fit your schedule.
 Available in 30, 60, or 90-minute sessions in packages of 5, 10, or 20, players can work on strategic and technical skills to sharpen their game and maximize their potential.

 ACEing Autism: Tennis Program for Kids with Autism